Table of Contents

 NTTP is a member of the nitrosamine chemical class, which includes the recognized carcinogen N-nitrosodimethylamine.

 The FDA was informed on August 18, 2022, by Merck & Co. that the medication Januvia contains nitrosamine.
+Is Januvia still on the market?
 The FDA has opted not to pull the drug from the market due to concerns about a shortage despite Merck’s examination of the medication revealing nitrosamine levels that were greater than those permitted by the FDA.

 Is Merck Responsible for Januvia Pancreatitis Lawsuit?